ThatCoolCoder/driving-controls/README.md

 #### Installation & usage

 Setup motor/odrive/psu to work correctly in torque control mode.
 Use pip to install dependencies from `steering_wheel/requirements.txt` (it is recommended to use a venv).
-You will also need to install python-evdev from your system package manager (it is not on pypi).

 Then run as a module: `python -m steering_wheel`.
-By default it will launch a web ui for controlling it, run with the `--help` flag to see all options.
+By default it will launch a web ui for configuring it, run with the `--help` flag to see all options.

 ### Pedals

 All three pedals are load-cell, they are connected to the computer through an Arduino Leonardo.
 As some games do not differentiate between different input devices, the wheel and pedals do not share any axes.

-### Usage
+#### Usage

 Upload code onto arduino and plug in.